kelsey-ek/of7azure/GUIDE/OSC_region_build.md

 ADD GROUP (resourcegroup_name03) LIST(grouplist)
 ```

-### Build the region and configure it in TMAX configuration
+### 2. Build the region and configure it in TMAX configuration.

 1. Build the region with oscbuild tool.
 (Options may vary)